jasongaylord/JasonGaylord.com/_posts/2020/09/2020-09-18-versioning-rest-api-using-aspnet-core.md

 {% include end-notice.html %}

 ## Conclusion
 In this post we reviewed how to create API versioning a few different ways, We covered how to using routing, HTTP headers, and query strings to choose a version.
 We also covered how to announce an upcoming API will be deprecated.
+You can also clone my project and look to see how I structured the code mentioned above:

+{% include github-clone.html bitly="jasong.us/2ZOq8DH" repo="jasongaylord/apiversioningdemo" branch="final" %}